Indonesia flag

-The postal code for Lede is 97794 in Maluku Utara, Pulau Taliabu, Indonesia.
-The table below lists ZIP codes and postcodes for places within Lede.
+The Postal Codes (Kode pos) for Lede is 97794 in Pulau Taliabu, Maluku Utara, Pulau Taliabu, Indonesia.
+The table below lists Postal Codes and postcodes for places within Lede.

 Postal Codes for Places in Lede